Wrexham A.F.C.: New owners, the Parkinson era, and rise to the Championship (2020–present)

 During the 2023–24 season, Wrexham secured a second successive promotion, taking the club to EFL League One, the third tier of the English football system and ultimately finished second behind Stockport County.

-Wrexham was awarded Category Four status as an EFL academy from the 2023/24 campaign with the short-term aim to reach Category Three status and operate an Under-18 side.
+Wrexham was awarded Category Four status as an EFL academy from the 2023–24 campaign with the short-term aim to reach Category Three status and operate an Under-18 side.

 Club Necaxa's backers purchased 5% of Wrexham AFC in April 2024 and both owners, in turn, purchased a minority stake in Necaxa.

-The academy was awarded Category Three status as an EFL academy from the 2024/25 season.
+The academy was awarded Category Three status as an EFL academy for the 2024–25 season.

 The football club joined the European Club Association in August 2024.

 Wrexham playing away to Wellington Phoenix as part of the Wrexham Down Under preseason tour.

 The 2024–25 season began with Wrexham's first League One match in 19 years, and with the 5,000th recorded league match for the club, winning at home 3–2 to Wycombe Wanderers.
 The Allyn family of Skaneateles, New York was announced as a new minority investor in the club in October 2024, reportedly taking a near-15% stake, and the club's worth rose to £100 million.

-The club's financial statements for the 2023/24 season revealed in March 2025 that the loans from Reynolds and McElhenney, grown to £15 million, had been fully repaid and that the turnover of £26.7 million set a record for a League Two side.
+The club's financial statements for the 2023–24 season revealed in March 2025 that the loans from Reynolds and McElhenney, grown to £15 million, had been fully repaid and that the turnover of £26.7 million set a record for a League Two side.
 Wrexham AFC joined the Football for the Goals initiative of the United Nations in the same month.
 On 26 April, Wrexham won promotion to the EFL Championship after beating Charlton Athletic 3–0 at home and finished second behind Birmingham City.
-They became the first club in the history of England's top five football divisions to achieve back-to-back-to-back promotions.
+They made history by becoming the first club across the top five tiers of English football to achieve three consecutive promotions.
 This led to the club's valuation increasing to about £150 million according to football finance expert Kieran Maguire, an increase of 7,400% within 4 years.

+In December 2025, Wrexham sold a minority stake in the Welsh football club to Apollo Sports Capital, a US-based private equity firm.
+The club's financial statements for the 2024–25 season in March 2026 revealed a turnover of £33.35 million, the highest ever recorded by a League One club not receiving parachute payments.
+Wrexham finished the 2025–26 season in 7th place, the campaign was their first back in the Championship since 1982, with the club missing the play-off places by two points.
+This marked the club’s highest-ever league finish.